J-Bockhofer/csvenum/README.md

 4. BTrees and HashMaps for large datasets.

 Please report any issue you find or suggestion you have to further improve this tool!

+### Why not as a macro?

+Simple: I dont know macros well enough to pull this off, before this project I didn't even know what an AST was.

+But:

+Macros generate unnecessary overhead on every compilation in cases like this, where a lot of string parsing is necessary to generate the output.

+Having your enum statically transpiled from a .csv further lends itself to the vast tooling around csv's for data manipulation.

+On a personal note, I find it easier having to check just a single location for data validity, rather than scattered across multiple declarations.

+Additionally, doing code-gen over a CLI eliminates the need to add this crate to every project that choses to make use of it.